 - Active immunity is another type of active immunity and involves the production of antibodies by our own immune system.
 It takes longer to develop but protection lasts years and even for life.

 The gradual breakdown of the immune system due to age is called immune senescence or immunosenescence.
 The exact mechanisms of immunosenescence are still being studied but researchers know both the innate and adaptive immune systems are affected.
 Reduced B- and T-cells numbers and diminished functions of tissues and organs involved in immune defense may all play a role in immunosenescence.

-As a result of changes in the immune system, elderly persons do not respond as well to new or previously encountered pathogens.
+As a result of changes in the immune system, older individuals do not respond as well to new or previously encountered pathogens.
 This may increase their risk of inflammation, infection, and cancer.
 Additionally, older adults have reduced responses to vaccines.
 This is why persons over 65 years receive a high-dose flu vaccine.
 Fluzone High-Dose Quadrivalent vaccine contains a dose four-times as much as Fluzone Quadrivalent.

-Studies show that the mortality rate of elderly patients with acute viral and bacterial infections is three times higher when compared to younger adult patients.
-Increased viral risk, decreased immune response, and lack of a specific treatment are reasons the elderly population has been hit so hard by the coronavirus.
+Studies show that the mortality rate of older patients with acute viral and bacterial infections is three times higher when compared to younger adult patients.
+Increased viral risk, decreased immune response, and lack of a specific treatment are reasons the aged population has been hit so hard by the coronavirus.

 There is currently no known approach that will reverse immunosenescence.
 However, research continues into understanding the mechanism and rejuvenating cell health.
 And there are healthy habits that older adults can follow to help keep the body’s defenses strong!